-Dicky King of Paris visited his Connie Phosay attended the Lions Kay and Dave German of Whitney, Harrel F. Vickers Motne and Shelley Rodgers of Harrel Franklin Vickers Dies at age 63 Harrel Franklin Vickers died Friday afternoon, July 7, 2000 in a local hospital.
+Harrel F. Vickers Motne and Shelley Rodgers of Harrel Franklin Vickers Dies at age 63 Harrel Franklin Vickers died Friday afternoon, July 7, 2000 in a local hospital.
 He was retired from Southwestern Bell Telephone Company.
 He was 63 years of age at the time of his death.
 He was an active member of Eastwood Church of Christ.
 Survivors include his wife, Anita R. Vickers of El Paso, daughter and son-in-law Carla Suzette Field, Randy Lee Field and one granddaughter, Andrea Leigh Field of Bryan, Texas.
 He was preceded in death by a daughter, Lisa Renee Vickers.
 He is also survived by one sister, Fay Conine of Bogata, Texas; two brothers and sisters-in-law Billy Joe and Wanda Vickers of Talco, Texas and Jimmy Glen and Regina Vickers of Lebannon, Oklahoma; mother-in-law and Step father-in-law Lemuel and Willie Mae Mullen; a sister-in-law Theresa Dalke all of El Paso, Texas and a sister-in-law Claudia Vickers of Paris, Texas; nieces, nephews and a host of friends.
-Funeral services will be held on The Northeast Texas Chapter of Wednesday, July 12, 2000 at Martir Texas Association of Sports Officials Funeral Home at 1460 George Dieter is having an orientation/organizain El Paso, Texas, Carl Parsons, Mintional meeting at 7:00 p.m., Wednesister officiating.
+Funeral services will be held on Wednesday, July 12, 2000 at Martir Funeral Home at 1460 George Dieter in El Paso, Texas, Carl Parsons, Minister officiating.
 Interment will be at Ever green East.
-The family requests that in liew of flowers, any memorial contributions be made to Christian Schools of El Paso or Eastwood Church of Christ Mission Fund, 10104 Album, El Paso, TX 79925.
-Health Alert The Lennox Health Resource Center located at 114 North Walnut, Clarksville, TX. will sponsor a "Health Alert" Wednesday, August 9, 2000 from 9:00 a.m. to 12:00 noon and from 2:00 p.m. to 5:00 p.m.
+The family requests that in liew of flowers, any memorial contributions be made to Christian Schools of El Paso or Eastwood Church of Christ Mission Fund, 10104 Album, El Health Alert The Lennox Health Resource Center located at 114 North Walnut, Clarksville, TX. will sponsor a "Health Alert" Wednesday, August 9, 2000 from 9:00 a.m. to 12:00 noon and from 2:00 p.m. to 5:00 p.m.
 The event will be free to all adult citizens of Red River County regardless of age, sex or income.
-Services offered will be Free: Cholesterol Screening, Blood Pressure Check, Glucose Testing, Diabetes Risk Test, Vision Screening, Hearing Test and Information will be available on varius health risk.
-For more information call 428-
+Services A special thanks to: